thomasgardner4PU/thomasgardner4PU/README.md

 - 🔭 I’m currently working on ...
 Designing a Meditation Web Application
 - 🌱 I’m currently learning ...
-Javascript, JQuery and TypeScript
+Javascript, Typescript and VueJS
 - 👯 I’m looking to collaborate on ... web development projects
 - 🤔 I’m looking for help with ...
 Programming In general
 - 💬 Ask me about ... my contact details!